Rony Lopes: Monaco

 On 28 August 2015, Lopes joined Ligue 1 side Monaco for £9 million, sharing teams with a host of compatriots including manager Leonardo Jardim.
 In early January 2016, he was loaned again to Lille until June.

 In July 2016, still owned by Monaco, Lopes re-signed at Lille for one season.
 He scored a brace in the league opener, but in a 3–2 away loss against Metz.

 Lopes scored his first competitive goal for the club on 16 September 2017, when he opened a 3–0 league home defeat of Strasbourg.
 He started for the first time in the UEFA Champions League on 1 November, and scored in the 1–1 group stage away draw with Beşiktaş.

 Sevilla

 On 14 August 2019, Lopes signed a five-year contract at Sevilla of the Spanish La Liga in part exchange for Wissam Ben Yedder.
 In his first season, he appeared in only 14 official matches.

 On 29 July 2020, Lopes joined Nice on a season-long loan deal with option to buy.
 On 16 August 2021, in a similar move, he signed with Olympiacos.
-He scored his first goal for the latter club on 4 December, in a 3–1 away win against OFI.
+He scored his first goal for the latter club on 4 December, in a 3–1 away win against OFI Crete.

 Lopes served another loan in the 2022–23 campaign, at Troyes in the French top division.